How to Become a Regulatory Affairs Specialist

 Step 1: Earn a bachelor’s degree (four years).

 The minimum requirement for aspiring regulatory affairs specialists is a bachelor’s degree.
 Regulatory affairs workers come from a wide variety of fields.
 Many of them possess undergraduate degrees in engineering, clinical sciences, or public health.
-However, others come from business and economics degree programs or even a liberal arts background.
+However, others come from business and economics degree programs or a liberal arts background.

 Choosing an undergraduate major toward a path in regulatory affairs requires thinking about the specific sector one would like to serve.
 For example, an individual planning to work as a regulatory affairs specialist within the pharmaceutical industry would be most competitive with a bachelor of science in pharmacy, pharmacology, pharmaceutical technology, chemistry, or biochemistry.
 However, professionals with foundational skills in biology, engineering, clinical sciences, management, and writing are highly sought-after candidates for this diverse field.